Register Login

 Loan Estimate

-The loan estimate is a 3 page document that goes over the details of a loan.
+The loan estimate is a 3-page document that goes over the details of a loan.
 It covers your loan amount, interest rate and closing costs.
-By federal law the Loan Estimate must be provided to you with in 3 days of applying for a loan.
+By federal law, the Loan Estimate must be provided to you within 3 days of applying for a loan.

 Loan Originator